SpaceCurve/hadoop-adapter/rev2.md

 # Hadoop Data Load and Job

+At this point we have two VMs running, we created the two archives and have setup the SpaceCurve VM with

+* Earthquake data (reusing the existing ~/VM example dataset)
+* Discrete Global Grid Data for parallelizing the export
+* Output schema for results from Hive

+The rest of the tutorial will occur on the Hortonworks VM.

-We will [SSH](http://en.wikipedia.org/wiki/Secure_Shell) into the Hortonworks VM, unpack the archive and run the script which will:
+We will [SSH](http://en.wikipedia.org/wiki/Secure_Shell) into the Hortonworks VM, unpack the archive and run three scripts that will:

-1. Sync data from SpaceCurve to HDFS using a MapReduce job
+1. Sync data from SpaceCurve to HDFS using a MapReduce job. [stream-sync.sh](src/hadoop-spacecurve-sync/1-dfs-sync/stream-sync.sh)
-2. Create schemas, run Hive job on cluster
+2. Create Hive schemas, run Hive job on cluster. [whole-thing.sh](src/hadoop-spacecurve-sync/2-hive-job/whole-thing.sh)
-3. Sync data from HDFS to SpaceCurve
+3. Sync data from HDFS to SpaceCurve [upload-direct.sh](src/hadoop-spacecurve-sync/3-hive-to-scdb/upload-direct.sh)

 ## Login and Unpack

-Login to the HortonWorks VM (from now on HortonWorks)
+Login to the Hortonworks VM (from now on HVM)

 Type:

 ```
-ssh hduser@<HortonWorks>
+$ ssh hduser@<HVM>
 ```

 To unpack the archive, type: